Baglamukhi Mata

-Bagalamukhi Mata is one of the Dash Mahavidyas, revered as the yellow-clad Devi who grants protection, restraint of harmful forces, and victory through disciplined worship.
+Baglamukhi Mata is one of the Ten Mahavidyas, revered as the Yellow-Clad Goddess (Pitambara Devi), who grants protection, victory over harmful speech, and success through disciplined spiritual practice.

 Simple Mantra